World Heavyweight Championship (WWE, 2002–2013): Background

 The title's origins lay in the first world heavyweight championship, and then to events that began in the National Wrestling Alliance (NWA), which had many different territorial promotions as members.
 In the late 1980s, World Championship Wrestling (WCW) was a member of the NWA, having been formed by the purchase of Jim Crockett Promotions (JCP), which had absorbed many other NWA members, by Turner Broadcasting, which aired WCW's programming.
 During this time, WCW used the NWA World Heavyweight Championship as its world title.
 The WCW World Heavyweight Championship was soon established when the recognition was awarded to then-NWA World Heavyweight Champion Ric Flair in 1991.
 In 1993, WCW seceded from the NWA and grew to become a rival promotion to the World Wrestling Federation (WWF), itself a former member of the NWA.
-Both organizations grew into mainstream prominence and were eventually involved in a television ratings war dubbed the Monday Night Wars.
+Both organizations grew into mainstream prominence and were eventually involved in a television ratings war dubbed the Monday Night War.
 Near the end of the ratings war, WCW began a financial decline which culminated in March 2001 with the WWF's purchase of selected assets of WCW.

 As a result of the purchase, the WWF acquired the video library of WCW, select talent contracts, and championships among other assets.
 The slew of former WCW talent joining the WWF roster began "The Invasion" that effectively phased out the WCW name.
 Following this, the WCW World Heavyweight Championship was unified with the WWF Championship, the WWF's world title, at Vengeance in December.
 At the event, the WCW World Heavyweight Championship was decommissioned with Chris Jericho becoming the final WCW World Heavyweight Champion and the subsequent Undisputed WWF Champion after defeating The Rock and Steve Austin respectively.
 The WWF title became the undisputed championship in professional wrestling until September 2002 with the creation of the World Heavyweight Championship, spun off from the Undisputed WWE Championship as the successor to the WCW World Heavyweight Championship.